 What Are The Types Of Collagen?

-There are many different types of collagen, and it it is important to understand the differences.
+There are many different types of collagen, and it is important to understand the differences.
 Type I and III collagen make up more than 90% of the total collagen in our body.
-Type I and III collagen are important components of our skin, hair, nails, bones and muscles.
+Type I and III collagen are important components of our skin, hair, nails, bones, and muscles.
 Types I and III contain 4 important amino acids that have important functions in the body.

 When it comes to EATING Collagen there are two different forms that dissolve differently:

-COLLAGEN GELATIN (only made from beef) will thicken when it is dissolved in liquid, so it is amazing gluten-free thickener, like when you need a roux for soup, or as an egg replacement for things like pudding, panna cotta, ice cream or as a binder for cakes, cookies, waffles, etc. Gelatin can only be dissolved in hot water (something you already know if you eat a lot of Jello).
+COLLAGEN GELATIN (only made from beef) will thicken when it is dissolved in liquid, so it is an amazing gluten-free thickener, like when you need a roux for soup, or as an egg replacement for things like pudding, panna cotta, ice cream or as a binder for cakes, cookies, waffles, etc. Gelatin can only be dissolved in hot water (something you already know if you eat a lot of Jello).
 Eating undissolved gelatin can be hard on the stomach, so if you choose to use gelatin you want to make sure to prepare it in a way your body can digest!!